UCL/STIR-exercises/README.md

 in `noiseless` back:
 ```
 cd working_folder/single_slice
-cp *.* noise_0.5
-# now copy back
 cp noiseless/* .
 cd ../..
 ```
+*Note:* If you have used the `run_all.sh` scripts, it already ran all reconstructions for a few different noise levels.
+The results are stored in sub-directories `noise_0.5`, `noise_1` etc. You could either run the evaluation in the sub-directory (e.g. by editing the `os.chdir` line at the start), or copy the data one level up as illustrated above.

-Note that if you want to try different noise levels, you have to make sure you are adding Poisson noise to the noiseless data, not to noisy data that you’ve created in a previous step.
+*Note:* If you want to try different noise levels, you have to make sure you are adding Poisson noise to the noiseless data, not to noisy data that you’ve created in a previous step.
 This will be automatic if you follow the above procedure.